Skip to Content

 • What the child's living standards were before the divorce

-Divorced spouses are required show their full financial situation by providing various financial statements to the courts.
+Divorced spouses are required to show their full financial situation by providing various financial statements to the courts.
 Both parents must disclose their monthly income and expenses before a child support decision can be reached.

-Courts will usually take the family’s standard of living prior to the divorce, into account as well.
+Courts will usually take the family’s standard of living prior to the divorce into account as well.
 When possible, courts like to continue the family’s living standard for the child.
 However, maintaining this standard is only a goal, not an actual guarantee.

 Courts must also determine the “best interests of the child” when deciding which spouse will be granted custody.
 The following are factors that will be considered in a child custody case: